go-vgo/robotgo/doc.md

 ####Return:

-    Returns a imgage
+    Return a imgage

 ###.TostringBitmap

-     bitmap to string .
+     bitmap to string

 ####Arguments: